moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/ci-runners.md

 We can pick a design where all runners are always registered and local to a given Cell:

 - Each Cell has its own set of instance-wide runners that are updated at its own pace
 - The Project runners can only be linked to Projects from the same Organization, creating strong isolation.
+- Some Cells can have no instance runners at all, making sure that any job executed within an Organization will not be by mistake routed to a public runner.
 - In this model the `ci_runners` table is local to the Cell.
 - In this model we would require the above endpoints to be scoped to a Cell in some way, or be made routable.
 It might be via prefixing them, adding additional